Finding the answer

 Problem no longer solved.

 Like I said earlier, knowing how to Google is an important skill for a developer.
 But knowing when the information is useful is just as important.
 After a few more searches, I found an answer which pointed me in the right direction – the problem wasn’t with WordPress whatsoever.

 Following this revelation, I changed my search terms and found a solution very quickly.
-(For more information on this particular problem, and the fix, read my post on WordPress Stuck in Maintenance).

 Sometimes, the first answer isn’t always the best answer.